 EMERGING TECHNOLOGIES: From IoT to BigData

-What is the ambitious goal of this project?
+What is the ambitious goal of this vertically integrated project?

 The learning outcomes include:

-- Students will demonstrate knowledge and understanding of security issues in relation to the design, development and use of implantable medical devices.
+- demonstrated knowledge and understanding of security issues in relation to the design, development and use of implantable medical devices.

-- Students will communicate cybersecurity issues effectively to a variety of audiences.
+- communicating cybersecurity issues effectively to a variety of audiences.

 Gain hands-on experience in the following tools and methodologies: